yoni702/Compie_FinalProject/Part_2/ReadmePart2.md

  ### Prerequisites on your Workstation <a id="Prerequisites"></a>
  if needeed you  will find a folder with all bashscripts instalation you dont have on your workstation (Assuming your are under Ubuntu)
+'''
 - InstallAWS.sh
 - InstallDocker.sh
 - github.sh
 - InstallEksctl.sh
+- Install-jenkins.sh
 - snap install kubectl --classic
+'''

 ### Jenkins on your Workstation <a id="Jenkins"></a>
     apt  install docker-compose